113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dt>--catalog CATALOG</dt>
   <dd>The catalog name or ID.</dd>
   <dt>--offering OFFERING_NAME</dt>
-  <dd>The offering name or ID.</dd>
+  <dd>The product name or ID.</dd>
   <dt>--output FORMAT (optional)</dt>
   <dd>Specifies output format.
-Default is terminal-friendly and the only supported alternative is JSON.
-For example: `--output json`</dd>
+The default is terminal-friendly and the only supported alternative is JSON, for example, `--output json`.</dd>
   </dl>

 ### Output